We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Lab accreditation: If you choose an at-home test that requires sending a sample to a lab for analysis, it is important to only purchase from companies that use accredited labs.

 • Results speed: Some tests offer results faster than others.
-For example, Mira will give you information about your ovulation cycle within minutes.
+For example, Mira will provide information about your ovulation cycle within minutes.

-You may wish to speak with a doctor before choosing an at-home fertility test, as in-person testing may be more beneficial for some people.
+You may wish to speak with a doctor before choosing which is the best at-home fertility test for you, as in-person testing may be more beneficial for some people.

-If you are under 35 years of age, you need to contact a doctor if you experience difficulty conceiving after 1 year of having sex without birth control.
-If you are older than 35, you can contact a doctor after 6 months of trying.
+If you are under 35 years of age, you should consider contacting a doctor if you experience difficulty conceiving after one year of having sex without birth control.
+Individuals older than 35 can contact a doctor after 6 months of trying.

-Yes, you can check your fertility at home.
+It is possible for you to check your fertility at home.

 Female fertility tests involve urine tests that show your most fertile days, and male fertility tests show the volume and health of your semen.
 Many companies offer results via app or email for convenience.

 Yes, finger-prick tests for fertility are available.
-While no test can tell you whether you are fertile or infertile, finger-prick blood tests can check whether your hormones are within typical ranges for a person of your age and sex.
+While no test can tell whether you are fertile or infertile, finger-prick blood tests can check whether hormones are within typical ranges for your age and sex.

-Most at-home fertility tests check hormone levels in your urine.
-These levels fluctuate during the month due to your menstrual cycle, and surges can indicate the best time to conceive.
+Most at-home fertility tests check hormone levels in the urine or blood.
+These levels fluctuate during the month due to the menstrual cycle, and surges can indicate the best time to conceive.
+An at-home fertility test for females may help with women’s fertility.

 Most tests claim to be close to 99% accurate.
 However, this may not be the case.